to hold Archaic points onto spears, sinew and plant fibers were strapped around notches at the bottom

 Source: U S Geological Survey, The National Map

-In the Paleo-Indian Period, bands of hunters strapped large Clovis points onto long spears and killed mastodons and mammoths, and other large megafauna.
+In the Paleo-Indian Period, bands of hunters had strapped large points onto long spears and killed mastodons, mammoths, and other large megafauna.
 Such hunts could have been a common event that could provide a major meal, or rare rituals to demonstrate "coming of age" and continued skill of adult hunters seeking prestige.
 Then climate change and over-hunting by the Paleo-Indians exterminated the large mammals.

 The Archaic Period is marked by the adoption of smaller points, without the flakes chipped away in the center ("flutes") of Clovis points.
-When hunting smaller game, smaller points attacked to shorter spears were more effective:2
+When hunting smaller game, smaller points attacked to shorter spears were more effective.
+Chipping out flutes to make it easier to attach sharpened stones to large straight spears lost its value, when smaller game required smaller spears:2

 Smaller points could also be placed on short spears and projected with atl-atls.
-Adoption of that technology also is a way to distinguish the Paleo-Indian vs. Archaic periods.
+Adoption of the atl-atl technology, which enable tossing small spears at faster speeds, is one way to distinguish the Paleo-Indian vs. Archaic periods.

 the atl-atl enabled people in the Archaic Period to throw stone-tipped projectiles further than spears